Health and Community Studies

 Our vision is to enhance the health, safety, and well-being of our communities.
 Our programs in public safety, human services, and allied health provide you with an education to empower you to effectively support the people and communities around you.

-Fred McGinn, PhD (Southern Illinois University at Carbondale)
+Fred McGinn, PhD (Southern Illinois, Carbondale)

 Cassie Prochnau, MScOT (Alberta)